SanchitS/OnePageResumeUsingBootstrap/README.md

-# OnePageResumeUsingBootstrap
+# One page Resume using BOOTSTRAP and SASS

-1 page Resume using Bootstrap and SASS.
+This one page resume is made using the elemnts of bootstrap and Scout for SASS.